ChristophHornung/BrowseraConnector/README.md

 ## Features
 - Low level wrapper to directly access the API
 - Wrapper to start a test run or create new sites
 - Poller that allows starting of a run and polling the results (images, etc...) into an output directory.
 This can be used to integrate Browsera more easily into a build pipeline.
+It is available through C# or as a console program.

 ## Todo